 How does Monero work?

-Monero cryptocurrency uses few techniques to make the transaction from the sender to receiver anonymous and transaction itself hidden.
-With creating a Monero wallet, you will have Private spend key, private view key as well with the public key.
-The public key is used for receiving a transaction, private spend key is used for sending of a transaction, and the view key is for seeing the incoming transactions.
-Apart from the privacy of Monero blockchain with the view key, you can show (if you want to) to other people, authorities, or organizations the transaction history of your wallet.
+Monero cryptocurrency uses few techniques to make the transaction from the sender to receiver anonymous and the transaction itself hidden.
+With creating a Monero wallet, you will have a Private spend key, private view key as well as public key.
+The public key is used for receiving a transaction, the private spend key is used for sending a transaction, and the view key is for seeing the incoming transactions.
+Apart from the privacy of the Monero blockchain with the view key, you can show (if you want to) other people, authorities, or organizations the transaction history of your wallet.
 This makes the coin private by default and semitransparent if necessary.

 Stealth address is being used as a one-time receive address.
 Monero doesn’t use the same public address over and over again like, for example, Bitcoin, where the balance and transaction easily could be checked on the blockchain but use the one-time unique address, so it’s not possible to be linked with the recipient address or transaction.